Free and budget-friendly Basingstoke and Deane fun

 Vue Cinema Mini Mornings are a great way to take your children to the cinema for a fraction of the cost!
 Mini Mornings take place every Saturday and Sunday morning from 10am, plus every day in the school holidays showing kids movies and new kid’s films.

-In Festival Place, at Basingstoke Discovery Centre, there are free drop-in groups and sessions still running over the summer holiday break, so take a look at their website for a multitude of activities.
+In Festival Place, at Basingstoke Discovery Centre, there are a multitude of groups running throughout the year and over summer there are weekly craft sessions for only £1 each.
+These includes activities such as Bug Paper Craft, Pebble Power and Floral Wreaths.
 Furthermore, join the library if you have not already, and take part in the free Summer Reading Challenge: Ready, Set, Read!
 For ages four to 11, it requires children to read six library books to collect rewards.
 When they have completed the challenge, children will receive a certificate and a medal!

 Check out your local community centre over the summer!

-The Roger Morris Centre has many events on over the summer such as Baker Tots (29th July, 9:30am, £4 per child) and a Summer Disco (1 August at 9.30am, £3 per child).
+The Roger Morris Centre has many events on over the summer such as Ceramic Pinting (28 July, 15 August, £4 per child), scavenger hunt and a Baking Workshop (18 August, £4 per child).
 For more events, please see their website.
-Make sure you don’t miss the Summer Fayre (18 August at 1.30pm).
-There will be games, arts and crafts, face painting and baked goods to enjoy!

 Free meals